geriochoa/test-project/index.rst

 This is a Subsection
 --------------------

-And continue nesting subsections if that is neccesary for the organizarion of the document structure.
+And continue nesting subsections if that is necessary for the organization of the document structure.

 Nested Subsubsection